-Do not close local street traffic lanes and ensure that the local street traffic lanes are entirely clear for traffic during Peak Hours.
-One local street traffic lane may be closed during Off-Peak Hours, but maintain at least one local street lane open to traffic in each direction during Off-Peak Hours.
-Do not close intersections, unless otherwise approved by the engineer.
+Do not close local street traffic lanes or intersections and ensure that the local street traffic lanes are entirely clear for traffic during Peak Hours, except as shown in the traffic control plans.
+One local street traffic lane and/or the shoulder may be closed but maintain at least one local street traffic lane open to traffic, during Night Time Hours.
+Close intersections only during Night Time Hours, unless otherwise specified in the plan, or unless otherwise approved by the engineer for safety or operational reasons associated with other adjacent local street closures.

-Furnish traffic control plans for review by the engineer for approval.
-Once approved, allow at least three business days prior to the lane closure of a local roadway as identified in Contractor Coordination.
+Follow plan details for closures.
+Lane restrictions beyond that shown on the traffic control plans must be approved by the engineer.
+If plan details are not provided in the traffic control plan, furnish plans for review by the engineer for approval.
+Once approved, allow at least five business days prior to the closure of local roadway and/or intersection as identified in Contractor Coordination.